codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 Since v4.3.0, you can specify the exit code for your Exception class to implement ``HasExitCodeInterface``.

-When an exception implemented ``HasExitCodeInterface`` is caught by CodeIgniter's exception handler, the code returned from the ``getExitCode()`` method will be the exit code.
+When an exception implementing ``HasExitCodeInterface`` is caught by CodeIgniter's exception handler, the code returned from the ``getExitCode()`` method will become the exit code.